irkag22/Password-Generator/README.md

 # Password-Generator
 An attempt at the password-generator website.
-I do not fully understand the functions in JS.
+Will be re-submitting.
 </br>

 [GitHub] (https://github.com/irkag22/Password-Generator)